alida-laney/justalida/_poems/are-you-ok?.md

 they’re all over.

 i love those ones where you say,
-*it’s so big in so many directions!*. and there’s nothing to do but be with it.
+*it’s so big in so many directions!*
+and there’s nothing to do but be with it.

 he made me better at being with these kinds of feelings.